Worldpay’s approach to Brexit – answering your questions

 What do I need to do if I did not receive a notice?

 Not all customers are affected.
-If we need to make any changes to your service, we will contact you.
-If you are receiving services in Europe from one of Worldpay’s UK companies, you should have received an initial notice from us in November or December 2018, and will receive a subsequent communication in February 2019.
+If we have made any changes to your service, we will have contacted you.
+If you are receiving services in Europe from one of Worldpay’s UK companies, you will have received an initial notice from us in November or December 2018, as well as a subsequent transfer notice in February, March or April 2019.

 What happens if Article 50 is extended or a transition period is formally agreed?

-If a transition period is formally agreed, this would potentially allow Worldpay to maintain its current arrangements.
-If the legal entity change has not completed, we may continue with or postpone any changes to a later date.
+If a transition period is formally agreed and a change in the legal entity providing services has not yet been completed, we may continue with or postpone any changes to a later date.
+This will not affect any changes to service provision that have already taken place.

 Does this only apply to card processing?